 Are there any speakers that meet these standards?

 Of course, and you do not have to spend a fortune on them.
-There are many affordable options.
-For example, great speakers for the convertible are Focal Access, or cheaper but still amazingly playing JBL from Stadium series (links to Amazon open in the new window).
+There are many affordable options, especially in coaxial format.

 Do I Need to Dampen the Door in the Convertible?

-Although the sound deadening convertible will not focus on the noise reduction inside of the cabin, it will significantly stabilize metal door panels.
-It will reduce vibrations coming from high-performance speakers.
+Although the sound deadening convertible will not focus on noise reduction inside the cabin, it will significantly stabilize metal door panels.

-All changes you do will pay from the first run, and you will receive a grand prize in outstanding music experience, but only if you do it properly investing in a high-quality system and will not cut corners.
+All changes you make will pay from the first run, and you will receive a grand prize in outstanding music experience, but only if you do it properly, invest in a high-quality system, and do not cut corners.